Garvit-k/alexnet/README.md

      Convolution preserves the relationship between pixels by learning image features using small squares of input data.
      It is a mathematical operation that takes two inputs such as image matrix and a filter or kernel

+    ReLU activation function used for every conv layers

  ### 1st Convolutional Layer :